drparadox99/Mobile-news-app-in-kotlin/README.md

 # Outlet - Mobile News App

-Outlet is a mobile news application developed in Kotlin for Android.
+Outlet is a mobile news application developed in Kotlin and Java for Android.
 The app aggregates news from various outlets and organizes it by countries and categories.
 Users can filter news by regions like France, USA, UK, and Greece, and view general news articles.
 This project aims to offer users a customizable and personalized news reading experience.

 ![Capture d’écran 2025-01-08 à 11 16 25](https://github.com/user-attachments/assets/7514ca2c-452b-41ba-870d-9be53b230ed7)